 The Company's other purchase obligations primarily consist of contracts entered into to supply information technology services, company commitments with its franchisor to make investments or expenses related to the development of the franchise, staff support services, security services, maintenance services for fixed assets.
-As of December 31, 2022, the Company had other purchase obligations of Ch\$54,981 million, with Ch\$36,907 million payable within 12 months.
+As of December 31, 2023, the Company had other purchase obligations of Ch\$31,540 million, with Ch\$21,822 million payable within 12 months.

-Cash Flows from Operating Activities 2022 vs. Cash Flows from Operating Activities 2021 and 2020
+Cash Flows from Operating Activities 2023 vs. Cash Flows from Operating Activities 2022 and 2021

-Cash flows from operating activities during 2022 amounted to Ch\$397,452 million compared to Ch\$305,055 million in 2021.
-The increase in cash flow generation was mainly due higher collections from sales, partially offset by higher payment to suppliers and employees and income taxes.
+Cash flows from operating activities during 2023 amounted to Ch\$366,830 million compared to Ch\$397,452 million in 2022.
+The decrease in cash flow generation was mainly due higher payment to suppliers and employees.

-For information regarding the cash flows from operating activities 2021 vs 2020, see "Item 5.Operating and Financial Review and Prospects -B. Liquidity and Capital Resources -Capital Resources, Treasury and Funding Policies," in our Company's annual report on Form 20-F for the fiscal year ended December 31, 2021.
+For information regarding the cash flows from operating activities 2022 vs 2021, see "Item 5.Operating and Financial Review and Prospects - B. Liquidity and Capital Resources -Capital Resources, Treasury and Funding Policies," in our Company's annual report on Form 20-F for the fiscal year ended December 31, 2022.

-Cash Flows from Investing Activities 2022 vs. Cash Flows from Investing Activities 2021 and 2020
+Cash Flows from Investing Activities 2023 vs. Cash Flows from Investing Activities 2022 and 2021

-Cash flows for investment activities (includes purchase and sale of property, plant and equipment; investments in associated companies; and financial investments) generated a negative cash flow of Ch\$18,253 million during 2021.
-The positive variation of Ch\$113,084 million with respect to the previous year is mainly explained by the purchase of financial instruments for Ch\$54,567 million in 2021 not present in 2022, added to the fact that in the current period investments for an amount of Ch\$101,191 million have been redeemed, which increased cash and cash equivalents.
+Cash flows for investment activities (includes purchase and sale of property, plant and equipment; investments in associated companies; and financial investments) generated a negative cash flow of Ch\$158,289 million in 2023 compared to a negative cash flow of Ch\$85,168 million during 2022.
+The variation of Ch\$73,120 million with respect to the previous year is mainly explained by the fact that in the current year net investments for an amount of Ch\$32,000 million have been redeemed while in 2022 period investments for an amount of Ch\$101,191 million have been redeemed, decreasing cash and cash equivalents.
 This is partially offset by an increase in Capex.

-For information regarding the cash flows from investing activities 2021 vs 2020, see "Item 5.
-Operating and Financial Review and Prospects -B. Liquidity and Capital Resources -Capital Resources, Treasury and Funding Policies," in our Company's annual report on Form 20-F for the fiscal year ended December 31, 2021.
+For information regarding the cash flows from investing activities 2022 vs 2021, see "Item 5.Operating and Financial Review and Prospects - B. Liquidity and Capital Resources -Capital Resources, Treasury and Funding Policies," in our Company's annual report on Form 20-F for the fiscal year ended December 31, 2022.

-Cash Flows from Financing Activities 2022 vs. Cash Flows from Financing Activities 2021 and 2020
+Cash Flows from Financing Activities 2023 vs. Cash Flows from Financing Activities 2022 and 2021

-Financing activities generated a negative cash flow of Ch\$286,963 million in 2022, with a negative variation of Ch\$171,644 million with respect to the previous year, which is mainly explained by the payment of additional dividends.
+Financing activities generated a negative cash flow of Ch\$187,127 million in 2023, with a positive variation of Ch\$99,837 million with respect to the previous year, which is mainly explained by a lower payment of dividends.

-As of December 31, 2022, 19 short-term credit lines are available for an amount equivalent to Ch\$178,230 million, of which all of them are unused lines of credit that remain available.
-In Argentina, we had the equivalent of Ch\$48,527 million in credit available from nine lines of credit, which have not been used.
-In Brazil, we had the equivalent of Ch\$100,879 million in credit available from seven lines of credit, which remained unused as of December 31, 2022.
+As of December 31, 2023, 20 short-term credit lines are available for an amount equivalent to Ch\$115,016 million, of which all of them are unused lines of credit that remain available.
+In Argentina, we had the equivalent of Ch\$30,173 million in credit available from nine lines of credit, which have not been used.
+In Brazil, we had the equivalent of Ch\$64,949 million in credit available from nine lines of credit, which remained unused as of December 31, 2023.
 In Chile, we had the equivalent of Ch\$7,000 million in credit available from one line of credit, which has not been used.
-In Paraguay, we had the equivalent of Ch\$21,824million in credit available from two lines of credit, which have not been used.
+In Paraguay, we had the equivalent of Ch\$12,894 million in credit available from one line of credit, which have not been used.

-For information regarding the cash flows from financing activities 2021 vs 2020, see "Item 5.
-Operating and Financial Review and Prospects -B. Liquidity and Capital Resources -Capital Resources, Treasury and Funding Policies," in our Company's annual report on Form 20-F for the fiscal year ended December 31, 2021.
+For information regarding the cash flows from financing activities 2022 vs 2021, see "Item 5.
+Operating and Financial Review and Prospects - B. Liquidity and Capital Resources -Capital Resources, Treasury and Funding Policies," in our Company's annual report on Form 20-F for the fiscal year ended December 31, 2022.